 If you like the ‘less, but luxe’ idea, follow me on Pinterest, Instagram, Facebook, and Twitter for more tips and inspirations.
 And don’t forget to join my email list to receive weekly updates plus content that’s exclusively available to my readers.

 What is your best tip to simplify life?
 How has it helped counter stress and overwhelm?
-What are the things you no longer invite into your life?
+What are the things you no longer allow into your life?
 Let us know!